-The Adventures of a Vietnam-Era AC-130 Crew Chief
+Flight Line: The Adventures of a Vietnam Veteran AC-130 Crew Chief

 The year is 1969.
 Neil Armstrong walks on the moon.
 Upstate New York hosts an outdoor concert called Woodstock.
 The Vietnam war rages on.
 Tom Combs, a young man from Seattle, faces certain draft induction.
 He decides upon the United States Air Force as the best choice of service.